MattLatt/GDAL_2.2.x_VC/README.md

 ## 2017-05-29:
-	1. READEME.md, SupportedDrivers.txt, SupportedDrivers.ods modificatio to be up-to-date.
+	1. READEME.md, SupportedDrivers.txt, SupportedDrivers.ods modification to be up-to-date.

 ## 2017-05-19:
 	1. Added Lib Xerces 3.1.4 for some drivers